22-03234/Finals-Trial/README.md

 <p align="justify">
-In this circuit, the gain is equal to 1 because it uses unity-gain Sallen-Key low-pass filter configuration, meaning the output voltage closely follows the input voltage without amplfication or attenuation.
+&emsp;&emsp;In this circuit, the gain is equal to 1 because it uses unity-gain Sallen-Key low-pass filter configuration, meaning the output voltage closely follows the input voltage without amplfication or attenuation.
 </p>

 **Low-Pass 3 dB Cutoff Frequency Calculation**